irabi111/TDSPROJ1/README.md

 # TDS-PROJ1
-* Data was scraped from the GitHub API by filtering users in Melbourne with over 100 followers and fetching their most recent repositories.
+* User data was retrieved from the GitHub API by applying filters for users located in Melbourne with a follower count exceeding 100, followed by fetching most recently updated repositories.
-* A significant portion of repositories in Melbourne are written in JavaScript but surprisingly PHP is also seen in many repositories.
+* High repository count doesn’t equal high followers; Quality, Relevance, and Networking impact follower growth significantly.
-* Developers in Melbourne should focus on collaboration in JavaScript-based and Python-based projects to leverage the local expertise and community.
+* To grow a GitHub following, developers should prioritize relevant, high-quality repositories, contribute to trending projects, and improve visibility through clear documentation.